Image: Otis photo

-A company called Otis is selling fractional shares of the Charizard—one of the rarest and most valuable Pokémon cards ever made, at an initial value of $236,800.
+A PSA 10 First Edition Charizard is being fractionalized and sold as an investment.A company called Otis is selling fractional shares of the Charizard—one of the rarest and most valuable Pokémon cards ever made, at an initial value of $236,800.
 Initially, shares of the card will be offered for as little as $10.

 Otis describes itself as “an alternative investment platform at the intersection of passion and finance.”
 Otis promises to allow anyone to allow a little piece of cultural history by buying shares of it from Otis.